typedclojure/typedclojure/doc/design/cache.md

 For example, a form could be identified as a cache key using a combination of:
 - its ns form
 - the form itself
+- all used vars
+- all type aliases

 If it is a `defn`, perhaps the name of the `def` could also be used for faster lookups.